hamidjamiulahmadi/Mimikatz-for-stealing-credentials-escalate-privileges/README.md

 <img src="https://i.imgur.com/FDSxIe9.png" height="80%" width="80%" alt="Lab Steps Nr.10"/>
 <img src="https://i.imgur.com/uUYcglp.png" height="80%" width="80%" alt="Lab Steps Nr.10"/>
 <br />
-As you see, i have successfully loged in to the victim machine with new password and the lab is completed successfully.
+Accomplishment: As you see, i have successfully loged in to the victim machine with new password and the lab is completed successfully.
 <br />

 </p>